New York Life Insurance Company has partnered with another very familiar name seniors are well aware of: AARP.

 Mutual of Omaha is just one of the life insurance companies we work with here at Final Expense Direct.
 We only work with the top final expense life insurance companies offering competitive rates for seniors like you.

-Call us today at Final Expense Direct, where we can get you a better policy with a full death benefit from day 1.
+Call us today at Final Expense Direct, where we can usually get you a better policy with a full death benefit from day 1.
 Our carriers can also offer more coverage and you can get a better rate than AARP’s “group pricing” — and you still won’t have to take a medical exam!

 Conclusion - NewYorkLife AARP Insurance

 AARP life insurance for seniors is expensive, restrictive, and doesn’t offer much coverage.
-Plus, it seems like a nightmare to get the death benefit paid, especially if you die in the first two years of the policy.

 Buyer beware of AARP senior life insurance!
 If you’re in the market for affordable final expense life insurance, call us at Final Expense Direct — this type of life insurance is all we do!
 Let us offer you and your family peace of mind, and guaranteed coverage when you need it the most.